Select a language:

 Opportunity Knocks (OK)

-This program serves adults with serious mental illness who have a recent history of incarceration and/or are experiencing recidivism in the criminal justice system, and may be homeless or at risk of homelessness.
-Referrals can come from different sources including the general community, jails, Probation, etc.
+This program serves adults with serious mental illness who have a recent history of incarceration and/or are experiencing recidivism in the criminal justice system and may be homeless or at risk of homelessness.
+Referrals can come from different sources including the general community, jails, and probation.

 Striving Towards Enhanced Partnerships (STEPS) program serves two populations:

-Adults with serious mental illness who are returning to the community from long-term care facilities such as IMDs and MHRCs and/or are on LPS Conservatorship.
+For adults with serious mental illness returning to the community after a stay in long-term care facilities such as IMDs and MHRCs and/or are on LPS Conservatorship.
 Referrals come from long-term care facilities or the general community.

-Adults with serious mental illness who are participating in the Assisted Intervention (AI) Court.
-Referrals come from the AI Court through the Public Defender's Office or Judges.
+For adults with serious mental illness participating in the Assisted Intervention (AI) Court, referrals come from the AI Court through the Public Defender's Office or Judges.

 "Whatever It Takes" (WIT)

-This program serves adults with serious mental illness who are participating in the WIT Court.
+Serving adults with serious mental illness who are participating in the Whatever It Takes Court.
 Services are delivered in collaboration with Orange County Superior Court, Probation Department, Public Defender, and District Attorney.
 Referrals come from the WIT Court through the Public Defender's Office or Judges.

 Assisted Outpatient Treatment (AOT)

-This program serves adults with serious mental illness who meet specific AOT criteria including continuing to fail to engage in mental health treatment resulting in at least two hospitalizations or incarcerations within the last 36 months, or one or more serious acts of violence toward self or others within the last 48 months.
-The program serves individuals who are court-ordered to participate in AOT and individuals who meet criteria and are willing to participate voluntarily.
-Referrals come from HCA's AOT Assessment and Linkage Team.
-For more information about AOT and referrals to AOT FSP program, please visit the AOT page at http://www.ochealthinfo.com/bhs/about/aoabh/aot
+For adults with serious mental illness who are not succeeding in other efforts, including continuing to fail to engage in mental health treatment with at least two hospitalizations or incarcerations within the last 36 months, or one or more serious acts of violence toward self or others within the last 48 months.
+The program serves individuals who are court-ordered to participate in Assisted Outpatient Treatment and individuals who meet criteria and are willing to participate voluntarily.
+For more information about AOT and referrals to AOT FSP program, please visit the AOT page at http://www.ochealthinfo.com/bhs/about/aoabh/aot.